wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;Life is so intelligent.
 How can it be unconscious?

 **M:**&ensp;You talk of the unconscious when there is a lapse in memory.
-In reality there is only consciousness.
+In reälity there is only consciousness.
 All life is conscious, all consciousness — alive.

 **Q:**&ensp;Even stones?